ak811/cuda-h2d-d2h-bandwidth-study/README.md

-# CPU–GPU Data Transfer Bandwidth using CUDA
+# CPU-GPU Data Transfer Bandwidth using CUDA

 This project measures the effective memory transfer bandwidth between host (CPU) memory and device (GPU) memory using CUDA.